#GivingTuesday is a global day of giving.

 2. Mission Check

 Activities.
-Believing in the mission of a charity is important, but you should also find out how they work towards their goal.
+Believing in the overall mission of a charity is important, but you should also find out how the organization works towards its goal.
 Ask:

-- What programs and activities do they offer?
+- What programs and activities does the charity offer?

 Mission and Programs.
 You should see a clear connection between their mission and their program outcomes.
 Ask:

-- Do the activities and programs they offer work to solve the issue stated in their mission?
+- Do the organization’s activities and programs work to solve the issue stated in their mission?

 Organization’s Age.
 You make also check to see how long the organization has existed, which can help you analyze the charity’s results.
 Newer charities may not have a huge list of results and accomplishments, but older charities should be able to demonstrate their effectiveness over time.